Former lawyer M Ravi dies aged 56

 Mr Ravi was known for taking on human rights cases and his pro bono work.

-SINGAPORE: The controversial former lawyer M Ravi has died.
+SINGAPORE: Former lawyer M Ravi, known for taking on human rights cases and his pro bono work, has died.
 He was 56.

 Friends of Mr Ravi confirmed the news to CNA on Wednesday (Dec 24).
 The cause of death has not been disclosed.